wendyverdonk93/docs/content/integrations/ecommerce-integrations/logic4/manual.md

 {{% introduction_hosted "Logic4" %}}

 ### Installation & Configuration
-Manual will be provided by our partner.
-For support please contact [Logic4](https://www.logic4.nl/contact) directly.
+An installation mnual is provided by our partner.
+For more information, please contact [Logi4](https://www.logic4.nl/contact/) directly.

+If you have any technical queries about the plugin, please contact [Logic4](https://www.logic4.nl/contact/)